breez/fiatlink/FLS01/README.md

 1) service needs to provide a quote for the user
 2) user confirms the order
 3) service provides payment methods
-4) user needs to transfer fiat to the service (within specific amount of time?)
+4) user needs to transfer fiat to the service
 5) user withdraws the proceeds (amount based on agreed quote)

 #### User wants to spend X amount of fiat